Page cover

 Processing

-The estimated processing time once staff have completed their part, eg. time spent in oven.
+Enter the estimated processing time once staff have completed their part, eg. time spent in oven.

 Department

-The department(s) this product belongs to.
+Select the department(s) this product belongs to.

 This field will only appear if you’ve set up optional Departments within your Locations.